Suzanne Gaulocher PhD, MPH

 - Co-Coordinator of The Health and Human Enrichment Cluster

-Suzanne Gaulocher is Assistant Professor in Public Health and is the Associate Director the Center for Healthy Communities.
+Suzanne Gaulocher is an Associate Professor in Public Health and is the Associate Director the Center for Healthy Communities.
 Before joining PSU, she directed the Community Engaged Learning Program focused on Health at Stanford University.
 She holds a PhD from the University of Wisconsin at Madison where she was a part of the Center for Sustainability and the Global Environment focusing on the intersection of human and environmental health.
 She also holds a Master of Public Health from the University of Wisconsin School of Medicine and Public Health and a Master of Arts from Oregon State University in Applied Medical Anthropology and a Bachelor of Science also from OSU in Cultural Anthropology.
 Her research and teaching centers around the intersection between human health and the environment with focus on community engagement, social justice and health equity.